 A devastating lake-effect snow storm was responsible for at least 13 fatalities in Buffalo, NY, in 2014.
-Although the National Weather Service predicted this storm, the forecast models failed to simulate the extreme intensity and location of the storm.
-This record event dumped 7 feet of snow in 72 hours, costing state and local governments \$46 million.
+The National Weather Service successfully predicted the storm, though forecast models were unable to fully capture its extreme intensity and precise location, highlighting the need for further advancements in forecasting technology.
+This unprecedented event dropped 7 feet of snow in 72 hours, costing state and local governments \$46 million.